Welcome to Lottoland

 There, girls who want to get married have a rather unusual ritual when it comes to attracting a prospective husband.
 They wait for New Year's Eve and then sit in a circle, each with a pile of corn in front of them, and place a rooster in the centre of the group.

-According to the ritual, the girl with the little mound of corn the rooster chooses will be the next to marry.
+According to the ritual, the girl with the little mound of corn the rooster chooses will be the next one to marry.
 A superstition very similar to that of catching the wedding bouquet, if you think about it!

 WHAT DOES NEW YEAR’S EVE MEAN?